-As well as detecting the video standard, the GS9090A can extract the data format being carried on the serial digital interface (i.e. SDTI, SDI, or DVB-ASI).
+As well as detecting the video standard, the GS9090 can extract the data format being carried on the serial digital interface (i.e. SDTI, SDI, or DVB-ASI).

-This information is represented by bits 0 to 3 of the DATA\FORMAT register (Table 3-7), which may be read via the host interface.
+This information is represented by bits 0 to 3 of the DATA\FORMAT register (Table 3-7), which may be read by the application layer via the host interface.
 DATA\FORMAT[3:0] register codes are shown in Table 3-10.